 Klara believes that Yoga is a space where people can allow themselves to be honest and learn how to spend time with themselves.
 Dancing since the age of five, she completed her education in a ballet school and has been a professional dancer for over 13 years.

-As well as offering her yoga and bodywork, Lalita created the hugely popular Ecstatic Shake Sessions at Ashiyana.
+Lalita created the hugely popular Ecstatic Shake Sessions at Ashiyana.
 She is passionate about inspiring people to realise their own transformations.
-Her intention for all of her classes and retreats is to inspire and ignite the shake and somatic movement in everyone, in order that we may all reclaim our freedom, embrace our innate wildness and weirdness, and reconnect with our bodies, so that we can live more harmoniously within ourselves, with others and with this beautiful planet that we live on.
+Her intention for all of her classes and retreats is to inspire free movement and to ignite the shake in everyone.
+She wishes that we may all reclaim our innate wildness and weirdness, and reconnect with our bodies, so that we can live more harmoniously within ourselves, with others and with this beautiful planet that we live upon.

 Prashant has been a regular fixture at Ashiyana Yoga Centre, having taught some of the morning Iyengar-based classes there for over five years.
 Prashant contributes a rich and varied experience of yoga and Indian heritage to the beautiful community of international teachers and guests at Ashiyana.